 You can also discover Seville with a boat trip along the Guadalquivir river, as if it were a large avenue crossing the city.
 The tour starts at the Torre del Oro and includes a different perspective of several monuments.
 There are also wine and gastronomy tasting and live music routes.

 There are very few places like Seville to enjoy this art form, listed as Intangible Cultural Heritage by UNESCO.
-There are plenty of tablaos and peñas with shows in Arenal, Santa Cruz and Triana.
+There are plenty of tablaos and peñas with shows in the Arenal, Santa Cruz and Triana neighbourhoods.
 Also, every September, Seville holds its famous festival that includes performances from important flamenco figures.